Q&A: Abortion case involving immigrant teen stirs emotions

 The Trump administration has fought in court to prevent a 17-year-old held in a Texas facility for unaccompanied immigrant children from having an abortion.
-In a case that’s stirring strong emotions on both sides of the abortion debate, a federal appeals court ruled Friday that the government could have until Oct.
-31 to find a sponsor to whom it could release the teenager so that she can elect to have the abortion on her own.
+In a case that’s stirred strong emotions on both sides of the abortion debate, a federal appeals court on Tuesday cleared the way for the girl to obtain the abortion despite objections from federal and Texas officials.

 Here’s a look at some of the background to the dispute: